Frequently Asked Questions

 Will the program help me build my portfolio?

 Yes!
-If you work hard and successfully complete the program, you will greatly improve your skills and complete work for your portfolio.
-During the program you’ll also have the opportunity to have your portfolio reviewed by the RISD Admissions office in a dedicated online session.
+In all courses you will develop the necessary skills to improve your work.
+During the program you’ll also have the opportunity to have your portfolio reviewed by an admissions officer or other RISD-affiliated reviewer in a dedicated online session.
 This critique is in no way related to the RISD undergraduate admissions process; instead, it is an opportunity to gain valuable feedback on your current work and how best to move forward.

 If I complete the program, will I be accepted into RISD’s degree program?